September 7, 2021

 Auto manufacturer tools

-Some EV manufacturers, such as Ford, offer features that help tabulate energy usage.
+Some EV manufacturers offer features that help tabulate energy usage.
 They can generate reports to ensure drivers receive reimbursement only for the electricity consumed while charging work vehicles at home.

 Energy cards (similar to gas credit cards)